zuhlke/ah-poc-sapi-cc-bal/README.md

   - Note that this number must be an integer between 1 and 100.

 - Send a request like `/perRequestDelayRangeMs?min=100&max=200` to set the per-request random delay range.
 In this case, there will be a delay for each request between 100ms and 200ms.
   - Note that both the min and max values must be integers, don't give it negative integers because that would be silly.
+It would also be silly to give a max value that is less than the min value.

 ## Configurable SAPI Wish list